-Signs and symptoms depend on the area of the brain in which seizure activity occurs and on the type of seizure.
+Signs and symptoms of epilepsy depend on the area of the brain in which seizure activity occurs and on the type of seizure.

 Symptoms of Simple Partial Seizures